 Pineapple Salsa

 - Combine all the chopped ingredients in a bowl.
 Gently toss to combine.
-Salt to taste.1 ½ cups fresh pineapple, diced, 1 cup seedless cucumber, ½ cup red onion, ¼ tablespoon fresh cilantro, 1 clvoe garlic, ½ jalapeno, ½ lime, 1 tablespoon olive oil, kosher salt
+Salt to taste.1 ½ cup diced fresh pineapple, 1 cup diced seedless cucumber, ½ cup diced red onion, ¼ Tablespoon minced fresh cilantro, 1 clove garlic, ½ jalapeno, ½ lime, 1 Tablespoon olive oil, kosher salt

 Notes